-- Having programs co-located in a building often leads to isolation and programmatic inequities - The ACCESS program was relocated and divided into two separate campuses and needs to be reunited and resituated. - A new middle school is opening in 2021; we need to identify its feeder pattern and engage the school communities that may be potentially reconfigured from K-8's to K-5's, as well as prepare for the opening of an additional middle school in Southeast.
-Grade reconfigurations may also be needed in other areas. - Some high school student enrollment counts are unbalanced, and could affect equitable course offerings and student opportunities - A continuum of special education services does not currently exist within all regional clusters based on the specific needs of students on IEPs for special focus classrooms, and related supports.
+- Having programs co-located in a building often leads to isolation and programmatic inequities - The ACCESS program was relocated and divided into two separate campuses and needs to be reunited and resituated. - A new middle school is opening in 2021; we need to identify itsfeeder pattern and engaged the school communities that may be potentially reconfigured from K-8's to K-5's. - A full continuum of special education services does not currently exist within each regional cluster with complete pathways and related supports.